SebastienAnty/SOCG-final-project-frontend/README.md

 ### `npm start`

+### About

+This is the front-end for "Social Gaming".
+This applications number one purpose is to create a safe environment for video game users to play and find other gamers.
+Which also creates a safe environment for these gamers.

+React

+JavaScript

+Material UI

+JWT, FireBase Authentication

+The application was deployed using firebase hosting

 ## Installation

 To install the component library used for this project and have it saved in your package.json dependencies, run: